2020 Season Finale 500: Television

 NBC Sports covered the race on the television side.
-Rick Allen, two–time Phoenix winner Jeff Burton, Steve Letarte and three-time Phoenix winner Dale Earnhardt Jr. called the action from the booth.
-Dave Burns, Parker Kligerman, Marty Snider and Kelli Stavast handled the pit road duties, and At Homie Rutledge Wood handled the features from his home during the race.
+Rick Allen, two–time Phoenix winner Jeff Burton, Steve Letarte, and three-time Phoenix winner Dale Earnhardt Jr. called the action from the booth.
+Dave Burns, Parker Kligerman, Marty Snider, and Kelli Stavast handled the pit road duties, and Rutledge Wood handled the features from his home during the race.

 Radio

 MRN covered the radio call for the race, which was simulcast on Sirius XM NASCAR Radio.
-Alex Hayden, Jeff Striegle and Rusty Wallace called the action from the broadcast booth when the field raced down the front straightaway.
+Alex Hayden, Jeff Striegle, and Rusty Wallace called the action from the broadcast booth when the field raced down the front straightaway.
 Dave Moody called the action from turns 1 & 2 and Mike Bagley called the action from turns 3 & 4.
 Winston Kelley and Steve Post covered the action for MRN from pit lane.